rangle/redux-beacon/docs/api/event-definition.md

 ### `EventDefinition`

-`Object` used by Redux-Beacon to generate an event for a given action.
+`Object` used by Redux-Beacon to generate an event or an array of events for a given action.

 ```js
 const eventDefinition = {